Calculate the tax savings you can make by taking out a company paid Relevant Life Insurance policy instead of a personal Life Insurance policy.

 | 49.03% |

-Relevant Life Insurance benefits from the same tax position as group death in service which is one of the most tax-efficient forms of term assurance with income tax, National Insurance and corporation tax relief.
+Relevant Life Protection benefits from the same tax savings as a group Death in Service benefit, which is one of the most tax-efficient forms of insurance.
+Both are considered very tax efficient benefit in terms of tax, NI, and corporation tax relief.

-Before applying you should check with your accountant and your local inspectorate of taxes.
-First and foremost, in order to meet HMRC’s requirements, it must not be seen to be primarily for tax-avoidance.
+Before applying, you should speak with your accountant and your local inspectorate of taxes.
+First and foremost, in order to meet HMRC’s requirements, Relevant Life Cover must not be seen to be primarily for tax-avoidance.

-Yes, when relevant life cover is set up correctly it is typically:
+Yes, when set up correctly, Relevant Life Insurance is typically:

 A plan is also: